cemalokten/cemalokten/README.md

 Hi my name is Cemal (Je-mal), I am a web developer in the making.
 Once upon a time I worked in the design industry, designing furniture and products.

 Lately, I've been learning how to solve problems with lines of code instead of pieces of wood.
+You can checkout my portfolio site [here](https://cemalokten.github.io/)!

 I am part of `Founders and Coders` Autumn Cohort and am currently working through the pre-apprenticeship.

 I have basic understanding of `Javascript`, `HTML` and `CSS` and learn something new everyday!

 In my free time I like to climb 🧗🏼‍♂️, take photographs 📷 and make things 🔨.